timescale/opentelemetry-demo/workshop.md

 ### Dashboard 1

-The first dashboard is [here](http://localhost:3000/d/RHrebSCnk/dashboard-1?orgId=1).
+The first dashboard is [here](http://localhost:3000/d/RHrebSCnk/07-dashboard-1?orgId=1&refresh=1m).
 The SQL queries in each panel are commented out.
 As we discuss each, uncomment the query, and the panel will start working.
+There is a copy of the dashboard with all the queries uncommented [here](http://localhost:3000/d/P0oHCvC7k/08-dashboard-1-finished?orgId=1&refresh=1m).
 #### Trace Count

 ![Trace Count](/assets/trace-count.png)